syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Security.md

 ## Change the permission of the PDF document

-You can change the permission of the PDF document using the owner password.
+You can change the permission of the PDF document using the [Permissions](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Base~Syncfusion.Pdf.Security.PdfSecurity~Permissions.html).
 The following code snippet illustrates the same.

 {% tabs %}